yahiaelbanna/blade-hugeicons/README.md

 <x-hugeicons-youtube stroke-width="1.5" width="24" height="24" color="red" stroke-linecap="round"/>
 ```

-So you can also customize the icon's stroke-width in several ways
+So you can now customize the icon's stroke-width in several ways

 ```blade
 <x-hugeicons-youtube stroke-width="1.5"/>